 We often are asked for a price quotation for a will.
 While we don’t want to bore you with a long diatribe, some explanation is necessary.
-The short answer is that the price for a “simple” will for a single person is $500.
-The price for a couple is $900.
+The short answer is that we charge a flat fee for a Will package (explained below, and the fee depends on whether we are drafting for a single person or a couple.
+Call the office and we can tell you the flat fee amount over the phone.
+401-841-5700.
 The flat fee quotation covers the following:

 - A thorough review of your assets, your liabilities, your income, your expenses, your heirs, your beneficiaries and your goals.
 We ask for your data to be organized before the meeting.
 Even with that, the meeting normally takes an hour.